-With wireless networks being absolutely everywhere, there have to be some forms of protection against unwanted people gaining access.
-The current methods of protecting wireless networks are only somewhat effective and the tools to break these methods are only getting stronger.
-We set up, used, and explored the popular wireless cracking program Aircrack-ng.
-Within this article, we will present how we set it up, what limitations we had to deal with, and show truly how much power Aircrack-ng has.
+With wireless networks being everywhere, there have to be some forms of protection against unwanted people gaining access.
+However, some methods of protecting wireless networks are only somewhat effective and the tools to break these methods are only getting stronger.
+In this post, I’ll show you how to install, use, and explore one of these tools – the popular (and powerful) Wi-Fi hacking suite Aircrack-ng.

-We experimented with the program Aircrack-ng to assess its capabilities and to demonstrate its wireless password cracking features.
 Aircrack-ng is a complete set of tools made for assessing WiFi network security.
-Aircrack-ng focuses on monitoring, attacking, testing, and cracking of wireless networks .
-In our implementation, we used Aircrack-ng in a completely command-line based environment on a physical machine.
+Aircrack-ng focuses on monitoring, attacking, testing, and cracking wireless networks .
+In this post, I will use Aircrack-ng in a completely command-line based environment on a physical machine.

-During the process of setting up Aircrack-ng, we found that neither of our wireless cards were able to perform packet injection.
-This did not completely limit our options and testing, as some sniffing and cracking features of Aircrack-ng work without having packet injection working.
-It is also worthy of noting that on Windows based machines, packet injection is impossible with Aircrack-ng and is a fundamental limitation.
+During the process of setting up Aircrack-ng, I found that my wireless card is not able to perform packet injection.
+This did not completely limit my options and testing, as some sniffing and cracking features of Aircrack-ng work without having packet injection working.
+It is also worth noting that on Windows-based machines, packet injection is impossible with Aircrack-ng and is a fundamental limitation.

 WiFi is run under the IEEE 802.11 protocol.
 This protocol lays out specifics for how wireless networks are broadcasted and how security features are implemented in wireless networks, as well as a plethora of other media access control and physical layer specifications.